-- Check the time slide to make sure it is in the down position. - Insert a flash lamp in the reflector and place the Kodak 2-Way Flashguard over the reflector.
-See instructions on its wrapper for use of the flashguard. - Check the distance.
-For good exposure, stand between 6 and 18 feet from your subject with the No. 5 lamp and Verichrome Film. - Frame the picture in the finder. - Hold the camera S-T-E-A-D-Y as shown and press the exposure release with a squeezing action.
-The camera should not move as the shutter clicks. - Wind the film and change flash lamps so that you are sure to be ready for the next picture.
+- Check the time button to be sure it is on "I." - Insert a flash lamp in the reflector and place the Kodak 2-Way Flashguard over the reflector.
+See instructions on its wrapper for use of the flash-guard. - Check the distance.
+Do not stand closer to your subject than 5 feet or farther away than 10 feet with the SM or SF lamps and Verichrome Film. - Frame the subject in the finder and hold the camera S-T-E-A-D-Y. - Press the exposure button with a slow, squeezing action.
+The camera should not move while the shutter clicks. - Advance the film and change flash lamps.

-NOTE:
+NOTE